-MPLABX project for PIC24/dsPIC port resides in the lib_project/pic24_dspic/tneo_pic24↔ dspic.X directory.
-This is a library project in terms of MPLABX, so if you use MPLABX you can easily add it to your main project by right-clicking Libraries -> Add Library Project there are two configurations of this project: eds and no_eds, for devices with and without extended data space, respectively.
-When you add library project to your application project, you should select correct configuration for your device; otherwise, you get "undefined reference" errors at linker step.
+MPLABX project for PIC24/dsPIC port resides in the lib_project/pic24_dspic/tneo_pic24 dspic.X directory.
+This is a library project in terms of MPLABX, so if you use MPLABX you can easily add it to your main project by right-clicking Libraries -> Add Library Project ...

-Alternatively, of course you can just build it and use resulting . a file in whatever way you like.
+Alternatively, of course you can just build it and use resulting .a file in whatever way you like.